The ULTIMATE resource for being a teenager.

 - Connect with the Right People – Build a Web of Support

 - Build Capability – Mastery & Habits

 - Persevere – “Hold the Course”

 Because it’s a long journey, it’s your trajectory that matters.
 Are you on the path and moving ahead – even with all the inevitable stumbles?

 Being on a teen heroic journey may look like a solo experience, but it’s really a team sport.
 Talk with others about the challenges and how to deal with them (use the site for common ground).

 Ask for support from peers and trusted adults.
-Provide support to peers.
+And – provide support to peers.